sepehrsaryazdi/camera_2d_lidar_calibration/README.md

 After setting up the environment, the following routine will produce the required ROS bags that will be fed into the library.

 1. Obtain the intrinsic and distortion parameters of the camera through any standard camera calibration method.
 Ensure the units of these parameters agree with the units of the chessboard.
-2. Setup the camera in an environment where you can recognise some features or structure in the LiDAR data (e.g. the boxes surrounding the Turtlebot in the picture above).
+2. Setup the camera in an environment where you can recognise some features or structure in the LiDAR data (e.g. the boxes surrounding the TurtleBot in the picture above).
 This setup will assist in the calibration process later.
 3. Move either the camera or the wall and chessboard to a different position, ensuring that the left and right edges of the wall and chessboard are visible in the camera, and record a bag of approximately 10-20 seconds.
 4. Repeat step 3 for 5 to 10 times.
 5. Place the recorded bags in `~/ros2_ws/src/camera_2d_lidar_calibration/bags/`.